 There are various types of oils available that could potentially be used to lubricate your saw’s bar and chain; however, not all oils are suitable.
 For example, some may be too slippery, too sticky, or may have a negative impact on the environment.
 With that said, the oil substitutes mentioned below offer the three key elements that were mentioned above, making them excellent alternatives for your chainsaw’s lubrication needs.

 The most obvious choice for a bar and chain oil substitute is motor oil.
-It possess all of the important features that a saw lubricant should have, it can be purchased virtually anywhere (an automotive shop, a home supply store, a gas station, or even a grocery store), and it’s affordable.
+It possesses all of the important features that a saw lubricant should have, it can be purchased virtually anywhere (an automotive shop, a home supply store, a gas station, or even a grocery store), and it’s affordable.

 It’s important to compare the weight of the motor oil that you are going to use with the season that you plan on using it in.
 According to experts, SAE 30 is the ideal weight for warm seasons, while during cold weather SAE 10 motor oil is recommended.